 After briefly playing in the National Football League for the San Diego Chargers, Bloom became a schoolteacher.
 After rewarding his most apt students with a trip to a professional wrestling event, Bloom, who as a child had aspired to wrestle professionally, met wrestler and wrestling trainer Killer Kowalski and expressed an interest in learning how to wrestle.
 Kowalski invited Bloom to attend his school, and Bloom opted to leave teaching and train as a wrestler.
 Bloom started out in the independent circuit wrestling notable names such as Sgt.
-Slaughter, Bart Gunn, Shawn Stasiak, and Jerry Lawler, under both his real name of Matt Bloom and as Baldo, a gimmick that saw him wear a fur rug to the ring.
+Slaughter, Bart Gunn, Shawn Stasiak, and Jerry Lawler, under both his real name and as Baldo, a gimmick that saw him wear a fur rug to the ring.

 After being introduced to talent scouts by George Steele, Bloom was hired by the WWF.
 He debuted on WWF television on April 1999 on an episode of Sunday Night Heat as the personal tattooist of Droz, saving him from a beating at the hands of Big Bossman.
-Bloom was dubbed Prince Albert, and together with Droz they formed a short-lived tag team until Droz was paralyzed in October 1999, at which point Albert became the protege of the Big Bossman.
+Bloom was named Prince Albert, and together with Droz they formed a short-lived tag team until Droz was paralyzed in October 1999, at which point Albert became the protege of the Big Bossman.
 The duo separated following the debut of Bull Buchanan, who formed a tag team with the Big Bossman.

 In March 2000, Bloom, now known simply as Albert, was recruited by Trish Stratus to form a tag team with Test.
 The tag team, known as T&A, competed in the tag team division throughout 2000, feuding with rival tag teams such as The Dudley Boys and the Acolytes (Farooq and Bradshaw).
 In December 2000, the team split.
 In April 2001, Albert formed a stable called X-Factor with Justin Credible and X-Pac (of X-Pac Heat fame).
 On June 28, he defeated Kane with help from Diamond Dallas Page to win the Intercontinental Championship, his first WWF championship and his most notable singles title.
 Albert later lost it to Alliance member Lance Storm on July 23.
 Afterwards, Credible left X-Factor and joined The Alliance, and Albert and X-Pac continued X-Factor as a tag team until November, when X-Pac was sidelined with an injury.
 In late 2001, Albert was nicknamed "The Hip Hop Hippo" as he began teaming with Scotty 2 Hotty.
 Upon the introduction of the Brand Extension, both Bloom and Hotty were assigned to the SmackDown! brand.
 They disbanded on April 2002 after Albert attacked Scotty after the duo failed to defeat Billy and Chuck for the World Tag Team Championship.